IntroductionPrint this section

 - Chapter 3.
 Everyone Has a Role in Supporting Healthy Eating Patterns explains how all individuals and segments of society in the United States have an important role to play in supporting healthy eating and physical activity choices.
 It outlines a variety of strategies and actions that align with the Dietary Guidelines.
 Chapter 3 focuses on the fifth Guideline.

-- The Appendices provide additional information to support the content of the chapters, including recommendations from the Physical Activity Guidelines for Americans; calorie needs by age, sex, and level of physical activity; the base Healthy U.S.-Style Eating Pattern; two other examples of healthy eating patterns: the Healthy Mediterranean-Style and Healthy Vegetarian Eating Patterns; a glossary of terms; and nutritional goals for various age-sex groups.
-The Appendices also include a list of selected Government resources on diet and physical activity; additional information on alcohol; lists of food sources of nutrients of public health concern; and food safety principles and guidance.
+- The Appendixes provide additional information to support the content of the chapters, including recommendations from the Physical Activity Guidelines for Americans; calorie needs by age, sex, and level of physical activity; the base Healthy U.S.-Style Eating Pattern; two other examples of healthy eating patterns: the Healthy Mediterranean-Style and Healthy Vegetarian Eating Patterns; a glossary of terms; and nutritional goals for various age-sex groups.
+The Appendixes also include a list of selected Government resources on diet and physical activity; additional information on alcohol; lists of food sources of nutrients of public health concern; and food safety principles and guidance.